The Insider Edition, Presented by Roland Rhoades, Fuller Brush Division Director, & Head of The DownEast Winning Team

 It sounded like a good idea to us at first.
 The websites were not functional in Jan 2015 and the old websites were dismantled before making sure they worked.
 Orders were going straight to the Company instead of being credited to us.
 They also changed many distributor ID #s so that their website links did not work.
 The back office did not provide the needed information to properly monitor group progress, and whether people were meeting their qualifications as Director and their group volumes.
 My newsletter ended in 2014 because this new accounting system did not provide the info to determine the new Managers, sales leaders, etc for my Recognition pages.

 September 2016 After 110 years, Fuller Brush - Stanley Home Products signals the end.
 They close down their distributor system as of September 30, taking away the life work and income of all the distributors who recruited and trained their sales force.
 They "allow" everyone to continue selling directly under them, at a lower compensation and continue their search for imports to replace American-made quality that Fuller Brush is known for.
 The Company is "deep in the red" and heading towards bankruptcy if they cannot find a buyer in 2017.
-So, on Oct 1, 2016, Fuller stole my entire team that I had built, saying they would handle all the distributors themselves, which turned into so much work that they started charging distributors $10 just to place an order, and fired all of customer service "wasting time" answering questions.
+So, on Oct 1, 2016, Fuller stole my entire team of distributors and wholesale customers that I had built, saying they would handle all the distributors themselves, which turned into so much work that they started charging distributors $10 just to place an order, and fired all of customer service "wasting time" answering questions.
 Each month since then shows a continued steady decline in products available, with more manufacturing being moved to Mexico.

 Thank you #FullerBrushCompany RIP for being so mis-managed that you are putting your thousands of distributors out of business along with yourselves.
 My bonus check for Jan 2017 was $39.
 Ten years earlier in Jan 2007, my retail team volume for that one month was $103,112.
 Finishing my 2016 tax return, with 9 months of business, I paid my bills, but did not even make enough to owe any income tax at all.
 In 2017 I will focus on selling off my inventory and calling it quits after 25 years.
 I can get by until I start social security in December.